Located on Lake Simcoe, Sibbald Point Provincial Park is a great spot for day-use. The park has a sandy beach and shallow water perfect for kids.

 4. I made a camping reservation?
 Do I wait in the same line?

 If you’re already checked in to your campsite, you’ll need to wait in line.
-We recommend using the cash lane for quicker access.

 If you’re just arriving, please take the first right into the parking lot to check in.